placidanomaly/HPPrimeSightReduction/README.md

 ![LOP Equation](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output3.png)

-14. Once you've entered 2 or more sights in different LOP registers, you can view the LOPs on a graph: run the **Sight Reduction** program and select **PLOT LOPs**.
+14. Once you've entered 2 or more sights in different LOP registers, you can make a fix from a graphical representation of the LOPs on a Cartesian plane.
+To do that, run the **Sight Reduction** program and select **PLOT LOPs**.
 This will open the calculator's Function app and a line of position will be plotted for each LOP defined in the **SIGHT** program.
 The calculator functions can then be used to calculate the intersection of LOPs, etc., and the cursor can be used to manually find the centroid or some other position in the "cocked hat" to make a fix.
+In order to determine which line color corresponds to which LOP, use the **Symb** key to view the color coding and the corresponding LOP equations, and use the **Plot** key to go back to the graph.

 ![Sample LOP plot](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/plot_lop.png)

 # Remaining Work
-The ephemeris calculations are usually accurate to within less than 0.1' of the values in the Almanac for the period 1900-2200, but errors up to 0.3' are sometimes seen.
-This is probably sufficiently accurate for most practical cases of celestial navigation but perfect precision would be better.
-The differences are still being investigated because the same program in Javascript from Umland's web site produces the exact same numbers as the Almanac.
-The possibility of a discrepancy in the code is one theory.
-Another is that it would be due to the lower number of significant digits in the calculator vs. a regular computer, but that has yet to be proven.
+The ephemeris calculations are usually accurate to within less than 0.1' of the values in the Almanac for the period 1900-2200 (subject to Delta T adjustments), but errors of up to 0.3' are sometimes seen.
+This is sufficient for most practical cases of celestial navigation but perfect precision would be better.
+The differences are still being investigated because the same program in Javascript from Henning Umland's web site seems to always output the exact same numbers as the Almanac.
+The possibility of a discrepancy in the code is one theory but a more likely one is that the lower number of significant digits in the calculator vs. a regular computer introduces rounding errors that add up in the lengthy calculations, but that has yet to be proven.

 # Contact
 This program was developed by [Charles Vaillancourt](mailto:charles.vaillancourt@gmail.com).
+I welcome comments and suggestions for improvement and will gladly review pull requests for inclusion in the program.